memo-db/live2d-renderer-lite/readme.md

     checkMocConsistency?: boolean = true
     // Whether textures have premultiplied alpha.
     premultipliedAlpha?: boolean = true
+    // The smoothing factor of the lip sync. lipSyncSmoothing?: number = 0.1
     // You can toggle various features in the animation loop. enablePhysics?: boolean = true
     enableEyeblink?: boolean = true